FAU-AMMN/fau-book/README.md

 :green_book: fau-book
 ================
-A LaTex template for theses and lecture notes connected to te Friedrich-Alexander-Universität Erlangen-Nürnberg.
+A LaTeX template for theses and lecture notes at the Friedrich-Alexander-Universität Erlangen-Nürnberg.

 <a name="What"></a>
 # :toolbox: What does ```fau-book``` do?